vasim07/DataScienceProjects/README.md

+## WORK IN PROGRESS

+The following document is work in progress.

 ## Machine Learning Projects

 The respository contains all machine learning competition/hackathons that I have participated in.
 Even though the objective of such competition is to minimize error or maximize accuracy, these competitions allow us the flexibility to work on various real world problems and form a multi-dimension thinking in solving data science problems.

-Since you are here, I would like to share about a competition that I won orginized by [Analytics India Magazine](https://analyticsindiamag.com/machinehack-winners-how-these-data-science-enthusiasts-solved-the-predicting-the-costs-of-used-cars-hackathon/) for predicting price of used cars.
+Highlight - I would like to share about a competition that I won orginized by [Analytics India Magazine](https://analyticsindiamag.com/machinehack-winners-how-these-data-science-enthusiasts-solved-the-predicting-the-costs-of-used-cars-hackathon/) for predicting price of used cars.
 The winning code can be found [here](https://github.com/vasim07/MachineHack/blob/master/UsedCars/FinalSubmission.ipynb).

-The following contents lays down the principles that I generally use for solving a Data Science problem.
+The following contents lays down the principles that I use for solving a Data Science problem.
 These principles are inspired from the popular [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) framework.